vuquocan1987/QuizzApiWiki/RESTful-API-design.md

 </summary>

 <bloquote>
-<p>Use any of the tools presented in Exercise 3 (e.g. Apiary) to document the API.
+<p>Use any of the tools presented in Exercise 2 and 3 (e.g. Apiary) to document the API.
 Follow the format specified in that exercise also.
 You can take the <a href="https://developer.paypal.com/docs/api/">Paypal REST API</a> or <a href="http://docs.tvflix.apiary.io/">TVflix service REST API</a> (created by previous year students) as a model.

 For all resources you must cover:
 <ul>
 <li>The possible HTTP methods exposed by this resource</li>
 <li>The headers in the request and responses</li>
 <li>The media type utilized (in the response Content-Type header).
 If you are utilizing your own media-type you must describe it in the section Own media type implementation.</li>
-<li>The profile utilized.
-If you are using your own profile be sure you include:
+<li>If you are using an hypermedia type you must provide the profile utilized, including.
 <ul>
 <li>Link relations.
 Include methods and format of the requests if they are defined in the media type.
 Use as much as possible IANA defined relations.</li>
 <li>Semantic descriptors.
 If you utilize a descriptor used in some other profile (e.g. <a href="http://schema.org/docs/schemas.html">schema.org</a>) provide the link. </li>